Nikhil2253/DSA/README.md

 ## ⚠️ Note
 This repository is intended for **personal learning and practice**.
-It is **not meant as a teaching resource** or reference guide for others.
+It is **not meant as a teaching resource or someones guide** or reference guide for others.

 ---